Over 65,000 Years

-Become part of a journey that has been evolving for over 65,000 years.
-Experience Seven Seasons.
+Become part of a journey that has been over 65,000 years in the making.

 To the Larrakia people, the year is divided into seven seasons.
 There is no beginning and no end but a constant change that can be felt.
 Each season has distinctive patterns of weather changes and plant and animal activity, each with their own special purpose.

-Guests will leave with a fuller appreciation of the deep connection the Larrakia people have for the land on which the Darwin Convention Centre stands.
+Guests who experience Seven Seasons will leave with a fuller appreciation of the deep connection the Larrakia people have for the land.Enquire Now

 Balnba is the season of the first rains.
 Electrical storms create a shocking brilliance and charge the night skies.
 Shellfish, like mud crab, are abundant and the rain fosters the germination and fruiting of many plants.
 The Gulppula or Green Tree Frogs deafen conversation and call to the world that the big rains are coming.

 Dalay is the monsoon season.
 It is a time when the heavy rains replenish our parched thirsty land.
 Water surges from rivers and creeks and the floodplains are buried under lakes of undulating water.
 Saltwater crocodiles are active and restless in the breeding season, with males traveling large distances to find a suitable mate.